-L centre of low pressure н = centre of high pressure Scalloped lines demarcation of area of significant weather Dashed lines altitude of 0°C isotherm in feet (hectofeet) or metres Note: 0°C level may also be indicated by 0°.06°, i.e. 0°C level is at an altitude of 6000 ft.
-Figures on arrows speed in kt or km/h of movement of frontal systems, depressions or anticyclones Figure inside the state of the sea symbol total wave height in feet or metres Figure inside the sea- surface temperature = sea-surface temperature in °C Figures inside the strong surface wind symbol = wind in kt or m/s 4.3 Arrows, feathers an Arrows indicate direction nd pennants .
+= position of pressure centres given in hectopascals X centre of low pressure centre of high pressure demarcation of area of significant weather Scalloped lines altitude of 0°C isotherm in feet (hectoleet) or metres Note: 0°C level may also be indicated by 0°066, i.e. 0°C level is at an altitude of 6000 ft.
+Dashed lines speed in kt or km/h of movement of frontal systems, depressions or anticyclones Figures on arrows Figure inside the state = total wave height in feet or metres of the sea symbol Figure inside the sea-= sea-surface temperature in °C surface temperature Figures inside the strong = wind in kt or m/s surface wind symbol

+4.3 Arrows, feathers and pennants

+Arrows indicate direction.
 Number of pennants and/or feathers correspond to speed.
-Example: 270°/115 kt (equivalent to 57.5 m/s)

-- annipies Pennants correspond to 50 kt or 25 m/s Feathers correspond to 10 kt or 5 m/s Half-feathers correspond to 5 kt or 2.5 m/s
+270°/115 kt (equivalent to 57.5 m/s) Example: Pennants correspond to 50 kt or 25 m/s Feathers correspond to 10 kt or 5 m/s Half-feathers correspond to 5 kt or 2.5 m/s